 What do you do if your mediation fails?
 Who pays the costs of the failed mediation?
 What happens to any legal proceedings?
-Can you return to mediation?
+Can you try mediation again?

 Leaving offers open

-If at a mediation all parties acknowledge that no further progress is going to be made I will ask each party to leave its last offer open for a period of a few days.
+If the parties decide that no further progress is going to be made I will ask them to leave their last offer open for a period of a few days.
 Why?
 Because parties to disputes often reflect on their position after a mediation when they are away from the dispute and have time for quiet reflection.
 A considerable proportion of mediations that do not settle on the day settle very shortly afterwards.
-I therefore keep in touch with the parties to ensure they still have a easy method of communication should they wish to resolve matters.
+I therefore keep in touch with the parties to ensure they can continue effective settlement communications.

 Narrowing the issues

-Although settlement may not have occurred the parties should come away from the mediation with a clear understanding of their opponent’s position and the issues which remain outstanding are likely to be fewer in number and much narrower than they were at the start of the process.
-Although participants often complain frustratedly at the end of a mediation that they have “wasted their time” that is rarely the case.
+Although settlement may not have occurred the parties should come away from the mediation with a clear understanding of their opponent’s position.
+The issues which remain outstanding are likely to be fewer in number and much narrower than they were at the start of the process.
+Although participants may feel that they have wasted their time that is rarely the case.

 Return to the litigation